SECURE YOUR SPOT FOR THE KONG AGENTIC ERA WORLD TOUR GOVERN A2A TRAFFIC WITH KONG'S NEW AGENT GATEWAY DON’T MISS API + AI SUMMIT 2026 SEPT 30 – OCT 1

 ### Security and compliance

-Kong's AI PII Sanitizer enforces DLP at the gateway across 20+ PII categories and 12 languages, on both prompts and responses, with synthetic replacement, optional restoration, and block-on-detect under one audit trail.
+Kong's AI PII Sanitizer enforces DLP at the gateway across 20+ PII categories on both prompts and responses, with synthetic replacement, optional restoration, and block-on-detect under one audit trail.
 This provides customers with unified platform-level control and makes it easier to mitigate any compliance gaps.

-LiteLLM relies on Presidio plus a catalog of partner guardrails like Aporia, Lakera, Bedrock, and PANW Prisma AIRS, but behavior and audit detail vary by integration.
-This means LiteLLM teams have to reconcile those differences or accept inconsistent DLP across models and consumers.
+LiteLLM relies on a catalog of partner guardrails like Aporia, Lakera, Bedrock, and PANW Prisma AIRS, but behavior and audit detail vary by integration.
+Some of these run through LiteLLM's unified message translation layer, while others run only via direct hooks on the raw request, which means behavior and audit detail vary by integration.
+Teams will have to reconcile those differences themselves or accept inconsistent DLP coverage across models and consumers.

-Kong supports a broader enterprise auth surface, including OIDC, mTLS, WebSocket OIDC and mTLS at handshake, ACL enforcement, and multi-cloud IAM integrations across AWS, Azure, and GCP.
-LiteLLM is more centered on API key and bearer-token access.
-That distinction becomes notable for service accounts, non-human identities, and organizations that already need to fit AI traffic into an existing IdP or IAM model.
+LiteLLM supports SSO, SAML, JWT-based authentication, and OAuth 2.0 flows for MCP, with several of these capabilities gated to its enterprise tier.
+Kong supports a broader gateway-layer auth surface, including OIDC, mTLS, WebSocket OIDC, and mTLS at handshake, ACL enforcement, and multi-cloud IAM integrations.
+For service accounts, non-human identities, and organizations that need to fit AI traffic into an existing IdP or IAM model with mTLS and IAM-native identities, that platform breadth can often show up as a difference maker.

 For buyers evaluating security in production, the more useful distinction is not whether a safety feature exists, but whether auth, guardrails, and policies can be enforced centrally across the core traffic patterns of the business.